ansys/pyprimemesh/README.md

 The `ansys-meshing-prime` package supports Python 3.7 to Python 3.9 on Windows and Linux operating system.

-PyPrime can be installed directly from PyPi as follows:
+PyPrimeMesh can be installed directly from PyPi as follows:

 ```bash
 pip install ansys-meshing-prime
 ```

-> **NOTE:** PyPrime is not available on PyPi at present.
+> **NOTE:** PyPrimeMesh is not available on PyPi at present.

 Alternatively, clone and install in development mode with: